Silipwn/vim-header/README.md

 - The license is tagged with SPDX identifier
 - An additional field called `Description` is created to indicate what is the file created for
+- An additional field called for `SPDX-FileCopyrightText` is created to add custom text with `(C) (Current Year)`
+    - Default value is the author name

 Examples
 --------